Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick? What are the options out there? What features are available?

 Use it for: discounts, making payments

-Best e-wallet in Malaysia in this category: I would stick to The Big Three (#1)
+Best e-wallet in Malaysia in this category: Unless there are discounts worth getting, I would stick to The Big Three (#1)

 #5 – E-wallets by e-commerce platforms